VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 ## 1.7 Circuit Switching

-> In circuit-switched networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are reserved for the duration of the communication session between the end systems.
+> In circuit switched networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are reserved for the duration of the communication session between the end systems.

-- Circuit-switched networks reserve resources (buffers, link transmission rate) for the entire communication session, while packet-switched networks use resources on-demand and may involve queuing.
+- Circuit switched networks reserve resources (buffers, link transmission rate) for the entire communication session, while packet switched networks use resources on demand and may involve queuing.
-- Traditional telephone networks are examples of circuit-switched networks, where circuits are established and transmission rate is reserved for the entire connection.
+- Traditional telephone networks are examples of circuit switched networks, where circuits are established and transmission rate is reserved for the entire connection.
-- **Multiplexing in circuit-switched networks** can use `frequency-division multiplexing (FDM)` or `time-division multiplexing (TDM)`.
+- **Multiplexing in circuit switched networks** can use `frequency division multiplexing (FDM)` or `time division multiplexing (TDM)`.

 <img src="https://lh3.googleusercontent.com/pw/ADCreHcnymJYAUF4Fn1TBsyIZwgZJ6JIBFewHZxR1y6w26eel_YuQjD32j5gqkJZ-NqMjqr32WXra6HCaP_Z9-HXc6oKcrzDifgPrrmuGzS7ec1I4rjT_R5SEviCfBTv0nLAHwlFcVUsi1hTgfto2b6-cU4q=w1482-h1088-s-no" width="600" height="400">

 >  FDM, the frequency domain is segmented into four bands, each of bandwidth 4 kHz.
 For TDM, the time domain is segmented into frames, with four time slots in each frame.

 - Packet switching is seen as more efficient because it doesn't reserve resources during idle periods, while circuit switching does.
-- Packet switching allows better sharing of transmission capacity and is simpler and more cost-effective than circuit switching.
+- Packet switching allows better sharing of transmission capacity and is simpler and more cost effective than circuit switching.
-- Packet switching allocates link use on demand, while circuit switching pre-allocates link use regardless of demand.
+- Packet switching allocates link use on demand, while circuit switching pre allocates link use regardless of demand.

 ## 1.8 Networks of Networks

-- **Network Structures:** Various network structures are discussed, including global transit ISPs, regional ISPs, and tier-1 ISPs.
+- **Network Structures:** Various network structures are discussed, including global transit ISPs, regional ISPs, and tier 1 ISPs.
 - **Peering:** ISPs can peer, enabling direct traffic exchange without payment.
-Tier-1 ISPs also peer.
+Tier 1 ISPs also peer.
 - **IXPs:** Internet Exchange Points facilitate ISPs' direct connections, enhancing efficiency.
 - **Content Provider Networks:** Large providers like Google create their networks for control and cost reduction.